-A core component of any non-chemical weed management strategy for controlling therophyte weeds (weeds that survive winter as seeds) is minimising weed seed rain, to reduce the size of the weed seedbank.
-Dock's have a mixed strategy of being a perennial, particularly the broad leafed dock, and also produce a large amount of seed, which is their main form of reproduction and dispersal.
-Therefore a vital long-term strategy is to minimise the weed seed rain from docks by stopping them producing seeds by cutting or grazing off the flower stems.
-The best time to do this is just when they have started flowering because this results in the greatest loss to the plant.
-However, dock seed becomes viable very rapidly after flowering starts, with 15% viability six days after the end of the first flowering rising to over 90% after 18 days.
-It is therefore essential not to leave cutting or grazing of flowering stems too long or viable seed will have set.
-When the flower stem is cut off, the plants will try to flower again, especially in warmer regions, so these second flush of flower stalks also need controlling.
+A core component of any non-chemical weed management strategy for controlling therophyte weeds (weeds that survive as seeds) is minimising weed seed rain, to reduce the size of the weed seedbank.
+Docks have a mixed strategy of being a perennial, particularly the broad leafed dock, and also producing a large amount of seed, which is their main form of reproduction and dispersal.
+Therefore a vital long-term strategy is to minimise the weed seed rain from docks by stopping them producing seeds e.g. by cutting or grazing off the flower stems.
+The best time to do this is when they have just started flowering because this results in the greatest loss to the plant.
+However, dock seed becomes viable very rapidly after flowering starts, with 15% viability six days after the end of the first flowering, rising to over 90% after 18 days.
+It is therefore essential not to leave cutting or grazing of flowering stems too long, otherwise viable seed will have set.
+When the flower stem is cut off, the plants will try to flower again, especially in warmer regions, so these secondary flushes of flower stalks also need controlling.

-2.7.
+3.7.
 Dock management at pasture establishment

-As the main route for docks into well managed pasture, is at establishment, it is clearly a critical point for dock management.
-There are some well established techniques to minimise docks establishing into new pasture.
-The key is to get the pasture established and achieving ground cover as quickly as possible to suppress dock seed germination, through light interception, and then to out compete the docks while they are still young and uncompetitive.
+As the main route for docks into well-managed pasture is believed to be at establishment, it is clearly a critical point for dock management.
+There are some well established techniques to minimise docks becoming established in new pasture.
+The key is to get the pasture species established and to achieve ground cover as quickly as possible to suppress dock seed germination by intercepting light, and then to out-compete the docks while they are still young and uncompetitive.

-The same as for pasture management, correct pH and nutrient levels are key to ensure the pasture seedlings can thrive.
+As with pasture management in general, correct pH and nutrient levels are key to ensure the pasture seedlings can thrive.
 A good seedbed is also critical.
-Where time allows, the use of false seedbeds (Merfield, 2015), is an exceptionally valuable technique.
-Only establish pasture at optimum times of year, i.e., when the soil and weather are warm, not cold and wet, to ensure rapid growth.
+Where time allows, the use of false seedbeds is an exceptionally valuable technique (Merfield, 2015).
+It is important to only establish pasture at optimum times of year, i.e. when the soil and weather are warm, not cold and wet, to ensure rapid growth.
 Having a large number of pasture species, especially legumes and forbs with large leaves that quickly cover and shade the soil is particularly valuable.
 Higher seeding rates can also contribute to faster ground cover.
-Cattle slurry has also been shown to inhibit dock seed germination but not grass and this can be used to give the pasture a competitive edge (Humphreys, 1995).
+Cattle slurry has also been shown to inhibit dock seed germination without affecting grass seed germination and this can be used to give the new pasture a competitive edge (Humphreys, 1995).
+However, it is not known what impact slurry has on legumes and forbs so where diverse pastures are sown, slurry should not be applied post sowing, until more information is gained.

-2.8.
+3.8.
 Biological control